-How to Minimize the Cost of a Pilot's License
+How to Minimize the Cost of Getting Your Private Pilot's License

 The cost of becoming a private pilot can vary greatly, and everyone wants to know how to get the most bang for their buck.
 While “cheap” is rarely an option when it comes to aviation, there are still ways to minimize the cost of obtaining a pilot certificate while maximizing the value.